We talk a lot about how effective referral programs are in getting customers to send referrals. But how does that exactly work for B2B businesses?

 In B2B, the buying cycles are longer, the purchases are larger, and the decision-making process is more complicated.
 You can’t afford to buy on impulse in B2B.
 The stakes are much too high.

 And last I heard, referral marketing is built on trust.
-And if you can formalize the referral marketing process in the form of a B2B referral program, it can have far-reaching benefits for your business.
+I you can formalize the referral marketing process in the form of a B2B referral program, it can have far-reaching benefits for your business.

 This is why it’s important to understand how B2B referral programs work.
 But how do you build a successful one?
 How do you set it up in a way that best suits the needs of your B2B business?